 Grade 3 students had an amazing day at Presque Isle during their Spring Adventure.
 They showcased their grit as they pedaled their bikes across the park, enjoyed a picnic, and explored Lake Erie.
 A big thank you is extended to the dedicated teachers who made this event possible.

 First grade has started an exciting ABC Countdown to the last day of school!
 Wednesday was "C" for Compliment.
 Each student took home a poster with kind words from their classmates.
 The day was filled with positivity and all students embraced the power of encouragement.

 Exciting news!
 Our little entomologists in PK3 have witnessed a fascinating journey of metamorphosis as our butterflies emerge from their chrysalises.
 It has been a wonderful learning experience for our young scientists.

-The following students were recognized this morning for their scholarship and character.
-Congratulations and keep up the good work!
+The following students were recognized this morning for their character and scholarship.
+Keep up the good work!

 On May 11th, grade 4 students from RCS and CLCS came together for a fun-filled spring adventure.
 The students enjoyed a variety of activities including a nature scavenger hunt, swimming, and a STEM activities.
 It was a great opportunity for the students to get to know each other.

 First-grade students kicked off their new science unit, "Exploring Organisms," by participating in a living and non-living picture sort activity.
 After sorting, they worked collaboratively to identify the defining features of living things and what they require to survive.

 Reminder Mother's Day hanging basket pickup is tomorrow, Friday, May 12 from 2:45 to 3:45 pm at the RCS bus garage.

 As we celebrate Teacher Appreciation Week, I want to express my thanks to our amazing teachers who inspire and guide our students every day.
 Their dedication and hard work make a difference in the lives of our students, and we are fortunate to have them in our school community.